Edwin Stanton: Emergence in Washington

 Stanton took to his work with haste.
-In aid of his case Stanton, along with his entire party and two clerks, went about arranging disordered records from California's time under Mexico.
+In aid of his case, Stanton, along with his entire party and two clerks, went about arranging disordered records from California's time under Mexico.
 The "Jemino Index" that he uncovered gave information on land grants up to 1844, and with the assistance of a Congressional act, Stanton unearthed records from all over the state pertaining to Mexican grants.
 Stanton and company worked for months sorting the land archives; meanwhile, Stanton's arrival in California produced gossip and scorn from locals, especially from those whose land claims would be in jeopardy should Stanton's work prove victorious.
 Further, President Buchanan and Senator Douglas were wrestling for control of California, and Stanton was caught in the crosshairs, resulting in a defamatory campaign against Stanton by Douglas' supporters.
 The campaign disheartened Stanton, but barely distracted him.

 Limantour had built up a speciously substantial case.
 He had accrued a preponderance of ostensibly sound evidence, such as witness testimony, grants signed by Manuel Micheltorena, the Mexican governor of California prior to cessation, and paper with a special Mexican government stamp.
 However, Auguste Jouan's information was instrumental in Stanton's case.
 According to Jouan, Limantour had received dozens of blank documents signed by Governor Micheltorena, which Limantour could fill in as he willed.
-Further, Jouan had bore a hole in one of the papers to erase something, a hole that was still present in the document.
+Further, Jouan had bored a hole in one of the papers to erase something, a hole that was still present in the document.
 Stanton also acquired letters that explicitly laid out the fraud, and stamps used by customs officials, one authentic and the other fraudulent.
 The fraudulent one had been used eleven times, all on Limantour's documents.
 When Stanton sent to the Minister of the Exterior in Mexico City, they could not locate records corroborating Limantour's grants.
-In late 1858 Limantour's claims were denied by the land commission, and he was arrested on perjury charges.
+In late 1858, the land commission denied Limantour's claims, and he was arrested on perjury charges.
 He posted a $35,000 bail and left the country.

 As 1858 drew to a close, and Stanton prepared to return home, Eddie became sick.
 Whenever Stanton made arrangements to leave California, his son's condition grew worse.
 Edwin had written Ellen as often as he could as her anxiety and loneliness increased in Washington.
 She criticized him for leaving her in the town alone with young "Ellie".
 January 3, 1859, saw Stanton and company leave San Francisco.
 He was home in early February.
-In the nation's capital Stanton advised President Buchanan on patronage, and helped Attorney General Black extensively, even being mistaken as an Assistant Attorney General.
-Nonetheless Stanton's affairs in Washington paled in comparison to the excitement he had experienced on the other side of the country—at least until he found himself defending a man who had become fodder for sensationalists and gossipers around the country.
+In the nation's capital, Stanton advised President Buchanan on patronage, and helped Attorney General Black extensively, even being mistaken for an Assistant Attorney General.
+Nonetheless, Stanton's affairs in Washington paled in comparison to the excitement he had experienced on the other side of the country—at least until he found himself defending a man who had become fodder for sensationalists and gossipers around the country.